flooose/flooose.github.io/_posts/2016-03-26-olinuxino-utility-server.md

    that the root file system is on `/dev/sda1` instead of the same file system as the boot partition.

-And that's it.
+That's it.
 Now when you reboot, you should be able to call `mount` and get output similar to:

     # mount